 • Kakunodate: This town features a wonderfully preserved samurai district, made all the more eye-catching when sakura come into season.

 When the wheels touch down in Tokyo, you will have officially arrived in the Land of the Rising Sun’s capital — a city of wonderfully preserved temples and gardens, incredible cuisine, and a bold art scene.
 Along the horizon stands Mount Fuji, which dominates the skyline, beautifully complementing the modern architecture below.
-We recommend staying at the Peninsula Tokyo or Aman Tokyo, and if time permits you should take some time to explore this exciting city.

 A morning train will take you to Fukushima (Koriyama Station) this morning to start out your day.
 This is followed by a 30-minute drive to see the renowned Miharu Takizakura cherry tree.
 More than a thousand years old, this is widely considered the most beautiful of its kind in Japan, and "Takizakura" translates to "waterfall cherry tree," describing the dramatic arcs of its branches.
 After this you’ll have a one-hour drive to Aizu for lunch, followed by an afternoon exploring the town.
 Stop by the rebuilt Tsuruga Castle, see how the surrounding park’s cherry blossoms contrast with the traditional architecture, and even enjoy a cup of tea at a teahouse on castle grounds.
 Nearby is the Aizu Sazaedo Temple, which is a one-of-a-kind double-helix pagoda with an ingenious design that allows people to walk up and down it while always traveling in the same direction.
 Along Nanukamachi Street there are famous Aizu crafts to be seen such as urushi-nuri lacquerware and akabeko, a kind of toy cow.
 There are also antique stores you can step into, and some even exhibit Showa-era artifacts.
 For dinner, enjoy a kaiseki meal at your ryokan accommodation.